-It was encouraging to hear shadow treasurer Chris Bowen undertake to legislate all the recommendations of the Hayne royal commission, even before he’s seen them.
+It was encouraging to read of shadow treasurer Chris Bowen undertaking to legislate all the recommendations of the Hayne royal commission, even before he’s seen them.

 I’ve never been one to look a gift horse in the mouth, so I’m more than happy to take Bowen at his word.
 Mind you, taking such a proactive approach is hardly a political risk, given the disturbing revelations of recent months.
 In fact, the political risk lies in not undertaking to act with strength and resolve.